Cyber security course overview

 Overview, Expectations & Introductions

-Russell Miller, Director of Learning Solutions and Innovation, Imperial College London
+Russell Miller, Director of Learning Solutions and Innovation at Imperial College London

 An introduction to the course, each-other, and exploration of what you would like to achieve as a group.
 We will aim to tailor content over the following days to hit the points of interest we identify in this session.